dennuguyen/robotics-handbook/wheels/wheels.md

 ![acceleration](acceleration.drawio.svg)

-To figure out how much acceleration the platform should have from zero to top speed:
+We can design for acceleration of the wheel from zero to top speed.

+Using distance to accelerate, $s$, as the design constraint:
 $$
 a = \frac{v^2}{2s}
 $$